mindersec/minder/docs/docs/understand/providers.md

 Note: If you are enrolling an organization, the account you use to enroll must be an Owner in the organization or an Admin on the repositories you will be registering.

+Once a provider is enrolled, public repositories from that provider can be registered with Minder.
+Security profiles can then be applied to the registered repositories, giving you an overview of your security posture and providing remediations to improve your security posture.